AdamRahman/edmcr/README.md

 # edmcr
-Euclidean distance (^2) matrix completion

-Adam Rahman and Wayne Oldford
+An R package for Euclidean distance (^2) matrix completion (Adam Rahman and Wayne Oldford)

-Implements the Euclidean distance matrix completion algorithms of
+Implements the algorithms of

 - Alfakih, Khandani, and Wolkowicz (1999) <doi:10.1023/A:1008655427845>,
 - Trosset (2000) <doi:10.1023/A:1008722907820>,